TheArkhamKnight781526/DoricoRemoteServer/README.md

 ### Running the Executable as a Service

-This program is designed to be run as a service (after all, it would be tedious to have to run it manually every time) - instructions for setting this up can be found below:
+This program is designed to be run as a service (after all, it would be tedious to have to run it manually every time) - instructions for setting this up can be found below: (Instructions for MacOS are coming soon, but anyone witha a fair knowledge of launchctl should be able to get it working.)

 #### Windows: